Zoltán Mága

 Zoltán Mága (born 19 February 1974 in Szolnok) is a Hungarian violinist whose repertoire includes classical, folk, pop, and jazz pieces.

 Career

-He was born into a Hungarian gypsy musician family.
+He was born into a Hungarian Romani musician family.
 He was six when he got his first violin.
 When he was twelve years old, he became the first violinist of the Rajkó Orchestra.
 In 1996, he founded the Budapest Gipsy Band.
 Since 2000, he has played at the Hungarian Moulin Rouge, where he was the folk music leader until 2003.

 He supports a number of charitable initiatives and is the founder of the Golden Violin Foundation.